A topic from the subject of Organic Chemistry in Chemistry.

 • Aldehydes have the general formula RCHO, where R is an alkyl or aryl group.

-• Ketones have the general formula RR'CO, where R and R' are alkyl or aryl groups.
+• Ketones have the general formula RRC'O, where R and R' are alkyl or aryl groups (R and R' can be the same or different).

-• The carbonyl group is a polar functional group, meaning that it has a partial positive charge on the carbon atom and a partial negative charge on the oxygen atom.
+• The carbonyl group is a polar functional group, possessing a partial positive charge on the carbon atom and a partial negative charge on the oxygen atom.

-• The polarity of the carbonyl group makes it susceptible to nucleophilic attack.
+• This polarity makes the carbonyl group susceptible to nucleophilic attack, leading to a variety of characteristic reactions.

 Applications